Best AI Robo-Advisor Alternatives for Retirement in 2026

 Empower

-Best known for free financial dashboards that aggregate your accounts, including retirement accounts, and project your retirement readiness with a planner and fee analyzer.
+Best known for free financial dashboards that aggregate your accounts, including retirement accounts, and project your retirement readiness with a planner and a fee analyzer, which is useful for spotting fee drag before it compounds over decades.
 A separately priced advisory service manages money for those who want it, but the planning tools are useful on their own.

 - Retirement accounts?
 Yes (aggregates and projects; managed accounts available).